St. Patrick’s Day among deadliest times for drunken driving crashes - NewsBreak

 According to data from the U.S. Department of Transportation, from 2015 through 2019, 280 people were killed in drunk driving crashes on March 16, 17, and 18.
 Fifty-seven people died in 2019 alone.

 If you do plan to drink, organize a safe, sober ride home.
 Even if you are walking, keep safety in mind.
-In 2019, one-third of pedestrians killed in traffic crashes had a blood alcohol concentration above the legal driving limit of .08%.Drunk pilot pulled off JetBlue flight, police say
+In 2019, one-third of pedestrians killed in traffic crashes had a blood alcohol concentration above the legal driving limit of .08%.Police: JetBlue pilot pulled off flight drank ten ‘tall boys’ night before

 According to the National Highway Traffic Safety Administration, it only takes a small amount of alcohol to affect driving ability.
 In 2019, 1,775 people died in alcohol-related crashes in which a driver had a BAC of .01% to .07%, the agency stated.